DataDog/documentation/content/en/integrations/guide/jmxfetch-fips.md

+---
-# JMXFetch FIPS-140 mode
+title: JMXFetch FIPS-140 mode

-JMXFetch supports running in JVMs configured to be FIPS-140 compliant.
+---

-JMXFetch uses cryptography for communication with Datadog Agent over TLS and, when configured, to connect to JMX endpoints with SSL.
-For all encrypted connections JMXFetch uses the default JSSE provider of the Java runtime environment.
+JMXFetch supports FIPS-140 compliant JVM configurations.
+It uses the default JSSE provider of the Java runtime environment for all encrypted communications, including:

+- TLS communication with Datadog Agent
+- SSL connections to JMX endpoints (when configured)

 ## Requirements